Posts Tagged ‘Alternate History’

 “We’re just going to the movies grandma.”

 “Times of changed!”
-Walt laughed while standing in the doorway of her bedroom.
+Whitman laughed while standing in the doorway of her bedroom.

 “Tell her grandpa!”Clarice looked in the mirror putting the finishing touches on her makeup.
 Black lipstick was applied while Danzig’s melodic “Sistinas” played on her CD player.